 The free pattern is in size 4T.
 If you need to make the pattern bigger or smaller, check out this post.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or you can buy the full digital pattern in sizes 18M through 8.
+To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or you can buy the full digital pattern in sizes 18M through 8 using the button below.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

 Cut out two sleeves, a front, a back, two legs, a neckband, two sleeve cuffs and two leg cuffs.

 Use 1/2″ seams and a stretch stitch unless otherwise indicated.
 See this post for tips on sewing knits.

 Place a sleeve right sides together with the shirt front.
 The front edge of the sleeve is shorter than the back edge.
 Match raw edges and stitch seams.
 Repeat with other sleeve.

 Stitch the sleeves right sides together with the shirt back, so that you have a piece that looks like the picture above.